Radio Caroline: First transmissions

 Upon conclusion of her fitting out, the MV Fredericia was renamed MV Caroline with her port of registry changed to Panama.

-The MV Caroline departed Greenore on March 23, 1964, to a supposed destination in Spain.
-She passed Land's End on March 25, at which time she altered course and made passage through the English Channel and entered the North Sea where she anchored off Felixstowe, Suffolk.
+Caroline departed Greenore on March 23, 1964, to a supposed destination in Spain.
+She passed Land's End on 25 March, at which time she altered course and made passage through the English Channel and entered the North Sea where she anchored off Felixstowe, Suffolk.

-MV Caroline began test transmissions on 27 March 1964 at 6:00 pm GMT and 10:00 pm, and on 11:55 pm on 201 metres (1495 kHz).
+MV Caroline began test transmissions on 27 March 1964 at 6:00 pm GMT and 10:00 pm, and on 11:55 pm on 201 metres.
 On 28 March, it began regular broadcasting at noon on (announced as 199 metres) with the opening conducted by Simon Dee.